joelsaxton/lawnstarter/backend/API.md

 ### GET /health

-Check if the API is running and responsive.
+Check if the API is running.

 **Response:**